SangaviGR/eSim_PSpice_to_KiCad_Python_Parser/README.md

 #PSpice to KiCad Schematic Converter

-#This code is written by Suryavamsi Tenetti, FOSSEE, IIT Bombay
-#Modified by Sumanto Kar and Gloria Nandihal, FOSSEE, IIT Bombay
+#This code is written by Suryavamsi Tenetti, FOSSEE, IIT Bombay and modified by Sumanto Kar and Gloria Nandihal, FOSSEE, IIT Bombay

 #eSim_PSpice_to_KiCad_Python_Parser

-This program converts PSpice schematic files (.sch) to KiCad schematic files (.sch) This program converts PSpice library files (.slb) to KiCad library files (.lib)
+This program converts PSpice schematic files (.sch) to KiCad schematic files (.sch)

+This program converts PSpice library files (.slb) to KiCad library files (.lib)

 USAGE: